ungerik/pkgreflect/README.md

 Go reflection does not support enumerating types, variables and functions of packages.

-This preprocessor generates a file called pkgreflect.go in every parsed package directory.
+pkgreflect generates a file named pkgreflect.go in every parsed package directory.
 This file contains the follwing maps of exported names to reflection types/values:

 	var Types = map[string]reflect.Type{ ... }